 Vaginal pain can be a temporary or chronic symptom.
 It may be due to infection, injury, or may not have a known cause.
 However, the cause of the pain will determine the treatment options.

 Fear or embarrassment may keep a person from seeking professional treatment for vaginal pain.
-Some who have sought treatment report that the doctors were quick to dismiss their symptoms.
+Anecdotal evidence suggests that some doctors can be quick to dismiss this symptom.

 However, the right healthcare provider will work diligently to diagnose and treat the problem.

 Read on to learn about the symptoms and causes of vaginal pain, as well as the treatment options.

 A wide range of conditions can cause vaginal pain, but the following are the most common: